6lj/Linux-On-Web/README.md

 ## Overview

-Linux On Web runs a full Linux environment in the browser Disk images and ISOs are served, so the emulator can boot and read storage efficiently—without R2.
+Linux On Web runs a full Linux environment in the browser Disk images and ISOs are served, so the emulator can boot and read storage.

 ---